 3. Consider a medical alert bracelet.
 If you have a serious medical condition or allergy a medical alert bracelet could literally be a life-saver if, for example, you fall unconscious.
 There’s a fabulous range of designs now available.

-Travel health tips – while away
+Health tips for 50 plus travel – while away

 4. Keep hydrated.
 Drink plenty of water while you are away, especially in hot countries, and on any flights.
 Long flights, in particular, are very dehydrating.